Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 D. Scott Neal

-No.3 on our list and a fee-only firm, D. Scott Neal has millions in assets under management.
+Third on our list is fee-only D. Scott Neal, which has several hundred million in assets under management.
 The firm has been in operation since 1995.
-D. Scott Neal offers investment management, financial planning and consulting services to clients across the U.S. The firm is headquartered in Kentucky and has no set minimum asset requirement.
-However, in some cases, a minimum annual fee will be charged.
+D. Scott Neal offers investment management, financial planning and consulting services to clients across the U.S. The firm doesn't have any minimum asset requirements.

-Typical clients include individuals, pension and profit-sharing plans, corporations and trusts.
+Typical clients include individuals, high-net-worth individuals, pension and profit-sharing plans, corporations and trusts.

 D. Scott Neal Background